TimEvens/draft-evens-moq-bench/draft-evens-moq-bench.md

 Synchronization of the benchmark is required to ensure that all clients start at the same time as the publisher so that objects published can be compared to objects received.

-To synchronize the start of the benchmark, the publisher will publish a {{start-message}} repeatedly for the duration of `Start Delay` value in milliseconds.
-The {{start-message}} will be published every every 1/10th interval of the `Start Delay` value in milliseconds.
-If 1/10th is less than 100ms, the {{start-message}} will be published every 100ms.
+To synchronize the start of the benchmark, the publisher will publish a start message ({{start-message}}) repeatedly for the duration of `Start Delay` value in milliseconds.
+The start message will be published every every 1/10th interval of the `Start Delay` value in milliseconds.
+If 1/10th is less than 100ms, the start message will be published every 100ms.

-Clients will subscribe to the published track and will wait for the {{start-message}} to be received.
+Clients will subscribe to the published track and will wait for the start message ({{start-message}}) to be received.
 If the start message is not received before data messages or completion message, the track benchmark is considered failed.

-Clients will ignore the repeated {{start-message}} after receiving the first one.
-The test begins on the first {{data-message}} message received. {{start-message}} MUST not be sent after sending the first {{data-message}} message.
+Clients will ignore the repeated start messages after receiving the first one.
+The test begins on the first data message ({{data-message}}) received.
+Start message MUST not be sent after sending the first data message message.

 ## Completion of benchmark

-The per track benchmark is completed when the publisher sends a {{completion-message}}.
-The {{completion-message}} will be sent after the last {{data-message}} message is sent.
+The per track benchmark is completed when the publisher sends a completion message ({{completion-message}}).
+The completion message will be sent after the last data message ({{data-message}}) message is sent.

 ## Messages